 Real-world evidence (RWE) studies that make secondary use of routinely collected health data captured in electronic health records and claims are increasingly being used to inform drug development, regulatory and coverage decisions, as well as clinical practice.1–4 Considering the impact that RWE studies can have on patient healthcare, transparent and reproducible conduct of RWE studies is critically important.

-While many advances have been made in the documentation and reporting of study protocols and results5–8, guidance on transparency regarding the actual implementation and analytic steps is still significantly lacking, especially when analyses are implemented via line coding in statistical programming languages like R9, SAS or Python.
-Although in other quantitative disciplines such as computational biology10–13 or health informatics14, the sharing of code is rather the rule than the exception, this practice is not as common in the (pharmaco-) epidemiological community.
-As open source tools like R packages and Shiny dashboards15 become increasingly used for clinical trial reporting and regulatory submissions16, the adoption of version control and code sharing practices is a crucial and timely topic for the field of RWE.
+While many advances have been made in the documentation and reporting of study protocols and results5–8, guidance on transparency regarding the actual implementation and analytic steps is still significantly lacking.
+Although in other quantitative disciplines such as computational biology9–12 or health informatics13, the sharing of code is rather the rule than the exception, this practice is not as common in the (pharmaco-) epidemiological community.
+As open source tools like R packages and Shiny dashboards14 become increasingly used for clinical trial reporting and regulatory submissions15, the adoption of version control and code sharing practices is a crucial and timely topic for the field of RWE.

 Version control systems (VCS), such as Git, provide powerful tools to keep track of the versioning of important files and documents such as protocols, analytic code, tables and figures.
-Thereby, VCS can extend the principles of FAIR data17 to the implementation of pharmacoepidemiological study workflows by making all components of a study Findable, Accessible, Interoperable, and Reproducible (FAIR).
+Thereby, VCS can extend the principles of FAIR data16 to the implementation of pharmacoepidemiological study workflows by making all components of a study Findable, Accessible, Interoperable, and Reproducible (FAIR).